BenjaminCarrel-Academia/Sketch-DLRA/README.md

 ## Abstract

 We study how sketching techniques from randomized numerical linear algebra can be incorporated into the dynamical low-rank approximation (DLRA) of large-scale matrix differential equations.

-A natural approach is to sketch the Galerkin condition that defines the DLRA, which leads to an *oblique* tangent space projection.
-We show that this oblique projection is equivalent to the classical DLRA if and only if the sketches make the perpendicular component of the vector field orthogonal to the tangent space — automatic on low-rank-compatible (LRC) problems, but violated on non-LRC ones such as Vlasov-Poisson, where the oblique scheme drifts from the classical DLRA dynamics.
+A natural approach is to sketch the Galerkin condition that defines the DLRA, which leads to an oblique tangent space projection.
+We show that this oblique projection approximately reproduces the standard DLRA only under restrictive conditions on the vector field, and that it fails on problems with a large perpendicular residual.

-As an alternative, we propose an *orthogonal* sketch DLRA that evolves sketch-orthogonal bases while using standard orthogonal projections for the dynamics.
+As an alternative, we propose an orthogonal sketch DLRA that evolves sketch-orthogonal bases while using standard orthogonal projections for the dynamics.
 This approach preserves the geometric structure of the classical DLRA and is numerically stable.
-The computational advantage lies in replacing the Householder QR decomposition — the only BLAS-2 bottleneck of standard DLRA integrators — with a randomized Gram-Schmidt procedure that uses only BLAS-3 operations, making the basis update fully BLAS-3 and well-suited to modern accelerators.
+The computational advantage of randomized Gram--Schmidt over Householder QR lies in fewer global synchronizations on a row-distributed basis, at a comparable flop count; when the basis is well conditioned, randomized Gram--Schmidt can be replaced by randomized Cholesky QR, which additionally shifts the basis update from BLAS-2 to BLAS-3 kernels, making it well-suited to modern accelerators.

-We derive sketch versions of the projector-splitting (KSL) and BUG integrators, and demonstrate the approach on the Allen-Cahn, Fokker-Planck, and Vlasov-Poisson equations.
+We derive sketch versions of the projector-splitting and BUG integrators, and demonstrate the approach on the Allen--Cahn, Fokker--Planck, and Vlasov--Poisson equations.

 ## Authors